keithjjones/zeek-sanitize/README.md

 cut/paste in an SSH session.
 The Python libraries this script references are built in, so nothing extra needs to be installed.

+The strength of your redaction lies in the complexity of the salt you choose.

 ## Usage

 sanitize.py &lt;salt value> &lt;field list, comma delimited>